Costinbc/Translator/README.md

 Multilingual translator in Python

-• Created a Python program that translates words between 13 languages.
+• Created a Python web scraper that translates words between 13 languages.

 • The program prints up to 5 different translations and example sentences, that are also added to a file named .txt.